 The quick answer: Water is perfect and zero carb, as is coffee and tea (without sugar, of course).
 The occasional glass of wine is fine too.

 The numbers represent grams of net carbs per normal serving size (like what you get if you order one in a restaurant).1 The green numbers represent decent options on low carb.
 Drinks with asterisks have some special caveats.
 Keep reading for more details below.

 Size does matter

 While sugary soda is always a bad idea on low carb, size matters.
 A large soft drink contains truly astonishing amounts of sugar with 159 grams in this example.

 Diet soft drinks come without carbs or calories.
 Instead, they contain artificial sweeteners like aspartame, sucralose, acesulfame K or stevia.

 Many people believe diet drinks are safe, as they are free from calories.
 However, it’s not that simple, and these non-caloric sweeteners come with their own set of problems.

 To start with, these sweeteners can maintain sugar cravings, a potential disaster if you’re addicted to sweet foods.3 They can make it harder to appreciate the natural sweetness of real food.
-Also, studies show that switching from diet soda to water results in weight loss, perhaps as some diet drinks can increase insulin levels (thus increasing fat storage).2
+Also, studies show that switching from diet soda to water results in weight loss, perhaps as some diet drinks can increase insulin levels (thus increasing fat storage).4

 In short, diet drinks are probably less bad than regular sugary soda.
 But if you can wean yourself off the sweet drinks completely and enjoy water, that’s by far the best option.
 Learn more